Anand-Rishav/Unified-Healthcare/README.md

 ---

 ## 1. Project Overview
-During my data-science internship at **Unified Mentor Private Limited**, I built an end-to-end solution—data ingestion to Dockerised API—that delivers personalised donation-return predictions with an AUC-ROC of **0.93**.
+During my data-science internship at **Unified Mentor Private Limited**, I built an end-to-end solution—from data ingestion to Dockerized API—that delivers personalised donation-return predictions for blood donors.

 ## 2. Problem Statement
 Blood centres struggle to keep a consistent donor base.
-By forecasting which donors are likely to return, organisations can
+By forecasting which donors are likely to return, organisations can:
-• optimise communication spend
+- Optimise communication spend
-• increase donation volume
+- Increase donation volume
-• reduce operational costs
+- Reduce operational costs

 ## 3. Tech Stack
 - Python 3.8